Writing for the Radio

 BA PWH8 Film and Creative Writing (Including Year Abroad),

-BA QW31 Literature and Creative Writing (Including Year Abroad),
+BA WW81 Drama and Creative Writing (Including Foundation Year),

-BA QW33 Literature and Creative Writing (Including Placement Year),
+BA WW82 Drama and Creative Writing (including Placement Year),

-This 10-week module will explore writing for radio.
-We will listen to a wide range of radio drama, and discuss the possibilities that radio offers the writer – from the artistic to the practical.
-Students will be introduced to the basics of writing drama for radio.
+This 10-week module will explore writing for radio and audio, from its origins in early radio drama to new possibilities in audio drama as it now operates in the digital age.
+We will listen to a wide range of radio/audio drama, and discuss the possibilities that writing for listeners offers the writer – from the artistic to the practical.
+Students will be introduced to the basics of writing audio drama and short stories.
 Topics will include creating location, characterisation, dialogue, and plotting.
-We will also cover how to format and set out a radio script, and students will be introduced to the radio drama schedule: what kinds of dramas are broadcast, when, and for whom!
+We will also cover how to format and set out an audio script, and students will be introduced to the radio drama schedule: what kinds of dramas are broadcast, when, and for whom!

-We will also explore the possibilities offered by what Angela Carter calls 'The Amazing Picture Palace': the freedom to travel to exotic or impossible locations; the opportunities for the poetic or interior; the intimacy.
-We will look at key figures in the history of radio drama who have expanded its potential, from Dylan Thomas to Samuel Beckett to contemporary writers such as Simon Armitage, whilst also looking closely at the state of radio drama today - thinking about opportunities for new writers and looking at the practicalities of how to explain and pitch ideas.
-Teaching is by a weekly seminar that will involve listening to and reading radio plays, tutor talks, discussion, individual writing exercises and group work.
+We will also explore the possibilities offered by what Angela Carter calls 'The Amazing Picture Palace': the freedom to travel to exotic or impossible locations; the opportunities for the poetic or interior; the creation of intimacy.
+We will look at key figures in the history of radio drama who have expanded its potential, from Dylan Thomas to Samuel Beckett to Angela Carter and contemporary writers , whilst also looking closely at the state of audio drama and story-telling today - thinking about opportunities for new writers and looking at the practicalities of how to explain and pitch ideas.
+Teaching is by weekly sessions that will involve listening to and reading radio plays, tutor talks, discussion, individual writing exercises and group work.

 This module aims to:

-1. provide students with an understanding of the wide range of artistic and practical possibilities that radio offers the writer
+1. provide students with an understanding of the wide range of artistic and practical possibilities that radio/audio offers the writer

-2. help students develop their skills in creating location, characterisation, dialogue, and plotting while writing drama for radio
+2. help students develop their skills in creating location, characterisation, dialogue, and plotting while writing drama for radio/audio

 3. develop the techniques of writing drama that can be applied to other media such as theatre, television or film.